wemake-services/jekyll-theme-hackcss/_posts/2017-09-26-attackingrustforfunandprofit.md

 The top of the frame is at 0x7fff5fbffa80, the bottom is at 0x7fff5fbffa70 and the return instruction pointer is at 0x7fff5fbffa78.
 If we look at this address, we see `0x7fff5fbffa78:	0x00030ead	0x00000001`.
 What's happening here is that the main function returns to `maybe_catch_panic`.
 You can also see this address in the "saved rip" spot.
 Another thing to notice is that there's (yet another) rip = 0x1000032b2.
 This is the address for the main function, so a function called from main will have this set as their saved rip.

-The first thing that I noticed is how small the stack for each function is--it's only 2 bytes:
+The first thing that I noticed is how small the stack for each function is--it's only 2 addresses:

 address | |
 ---|---